 Disclaimer: I don't own Eragon or anything associated with the Inheritance Cycle.

 Claimer: I, SussieKitten, own this plot and the story.
-Borrow or steal my plot, my (when used) original characters or story and I will report you.
-I also own my version of Saphira/Thorn's human appearances.
+Borrow or steal my plot, my original characters (Aksel) or story and I will report you.
+I also own my version of Thorn/Saphira's human appearances.

 Warnings: Male homosexuality.
 Female homosexuality.
 Heterosexuality.
-Mild hints at incest - as in, they are brothers in this story.
 Swearing or strong language.
-Fluff - seriously, beware the fluff!
-Attempt at humour - read: attempt.
+Halloween costumes - in particular, Aksel's costume.
+Consensual incest.
 If any of this disturbs you, click on the "back" button.
 I won't tolerate any flames.

 Just Another Ordinary Day

 No, that came out wrong.

 Eragon hated parts of Halloween.
 He wasn't the biggest fan of wearing costumes, but he could weather it.
 Some of the best fun he'd had during various Halloweens had been picking costumes with his friends or going trick-or-treating.

 But he wasn't a huge fan of scary movies.
 That was the one things he could never stomach, no matter how much his friends – Aksel in particular – begged him to give it a shot.
 Eragon got nightmares easily.
 Far too easily.
 And that was if he was able to fall asleep after watching one at all.

 And those were just the staples he'd gone through from child to teenager.
 Now that he was older, Halloween was less about trick-or-treating and more about parties.
 And if there was one thing Eragon really hated, it was parties.

 Unfortunately, his friends loved them.
 Particularly costumes parties.
 Especially those held in celebration of Halloween.
 And they always dragged him along.